 * Head flicking, hives, skin dermatitis etc...

-So A good rule of Thumb is when it is warm and humid like Autumn and Spring, GRASS is a big no no, it is as simple as that to stay safe or get injured at one point or another, so spraying off a small area for a short time of the year and feeding hay is not the end of the world and well worth our safety and our horses wellbeing.
+So A good rule of Thumb is when it is warm and humid like Autumn and Spring, GRASS is a big no no, it is as simple as that to stay safe or get injured at one point or another, so spraying off a small area for a short time of the year and feeding hay is not the end of the world and well worth our safety as riders and our horses wellbeing.

 What is Imperial Equine Second chance?

-Well its exactly what is means Giving our equine friends a second chance wether it is a Show jumper that has had enough, Ex-racehorse, Ex-Whatever the discipline, just giving a new chance at a new discipline i think many of us will agree often human error is the cause for a horse not going as they could and they deserve a new go to be someone's best mate all over again.
+Well its exactly what is means Giving our equine friends a second chance wether it is a Show jumper that has had enough, Ex-racehorses, Ex-Whatever the discipline, just giving a new chance at a new discipline i think many of us will agree often human error is often the cause for a horse not going as they could and they deserve a new go to be someone's best mate all over again.

 What is the secret behind your success in matching horse and riders?

 Honesty is the biggest secret!
 To many sellers our days try to sale their horse as a perfect schoolmaster that is also an olympic prospect, that is also good for nana and bubba to hop on... and i think buyers are tired of this and appreciate us for our honesty to sale horses for who they are.
 As we believe there is someone out there for each and every horse, not all of us are looking for a top show jumper/Competitive horses.
 Some of us actually just want a safe, been there done that attitude kind of horses, for some all round fun.

 I heard you have a very serious Re-training method can you tell me more about it?